 Two, get help that has closed similar sized deals.
 Great enterprise sales executives and VPs know how to shorten sales cycles to as short as practical.

 But you probably can shorten it to 6 months, or even 4 months.
-A great VP of Sales knows that one of the best ways to hit her number is to shorten sales cycles to the maximum practical.
+A great VP of Sales knows that one of the best ways to hit their number is to shorten sales cycles to the maximum practical.
 Any more than that, and you take a revenue hit.
 Crazy discounting and high pressure sales tactics don’t work on long sales cycle deals.
-They just lead to a smaller deal, no faster.
+They just lead to a smaller deal, not faster.

 Junior and inexperienced sales reps can often do OK with small deals, with good guidance and training.
 But they can’t bring a $750k deal with Aetna in faster.

-Three, once you scale, a bunch of predictable longer sales cycle deals aren’t all bad.
+Three, once you scale, a bunch of predictable longer sales cycle deals isn’t all bad.
 Later, as you get into Year 3 and beyond, you’ll need lots of irons in the fire.
 You’ll get better at predicting when and how bigger deals close.
 These longer sales cycles, so long as they are shortened by a great VP of Sales as much as possible, will help you start each quarter with some good stuff already ready to close.

-But don’t let short-term thinking here again add stress.
+But don’t let short-term thinking, here again, add stress.
 You are a tiny vendor, even at $20m ARR, let alone at $0.2m ARR.
 It’s entirely fair for a Big Company to ask for a pilot to see if it’s really going to work.
 More importantly, it’s how they buy from new vendors.
 If you try and change the way a Big Company buys, then best case, you add risk and time to a deal.
 And worst case, you simply break it.

 So when folks tell you not to do Paid Pilots or similar deals, don’t listen.
 At least, not in the early days.
 Do what it takes to get the customer.
 No one has heard of you.
 The prospect is taking a huge risk working with you.
 Take a tiny bit of risk back.
 Best on yourself, and deliver the service the way that makes the customer comfortable.